 We are going away for a month, can I get a refund or credit for missed lessons?

 NO - it is the student parent's responsibility to ensure your vacation plan does not conflict with your violin lessons.
 You may take the one-time lesson rescheduling opportunity at time of registration to make early arrangements.
 Please note that group lessons do not have make-up lessons.

 My parent is stuck at work, can I have my lesson online?

 YES - after a year and half conducting lessons virtually via Zoom, ZK Music Studio is well-equipped for online lessons.
 If for any reason you can't make it to your lesson at the Studio, notify your teacher ASAP and we can have the lesson online.

 I cannot make it to the recital, can I get my $50 registration fee back?

 NO - the $50 registration fee is non-refundable.
-The registration fee is collected at the time of registering so the Studio can plan ahead for recitals and other performing events, as well as additional teaching materials used during lessons.
+The registration fee is collected at the time of registering so the Studio can plan ahead for recitals, other performing events, as well as additional teaching materials used during lessons.